- 102.1 - Name of the organization

 - 102.6 - Markets served

 The Hanover offers its products exclusively in the United States.
-Its personal lines business is confined to 19 states, all east of the Mississippi River.
-Commercial lines products are available nationwide.
-Opus’ investment clients include institutional clients domiciled in the United States, and Opus continues to manage a portion of The Hanover’s former subsidiary, Chaucer.
-See the “Lines of Business” section of Part I, Item 1 - Business, pages 3-16 in the Form 10-K.
+Its personal lines business is confined to 19 states, mostly east of the Mississippi River.
+Its commercial lines products are available nationwide.
+Opus’ investment clients include institutional clients domiciled in the United States, and Opus continues to manage a portion of the assets of The Hanover’s former subsidiary, Chaucer.
+See the “Lines of Business” section of Part I, Item 1 - Business, pages 4-15 in the Form 10-K.

 - 102.7 - Scale of the organization